 - Serve with freshly chopped coriander on top (optional).

-- The quinoa can be warm or cold, delicious both ways.
+- The quinoa can be served warm or cold, delicious both ways.